 Great Trails

-Rosewall Creek Falls is a more strenuous hike that requires at least a few hours of your time, but it’s a spectacular sight.
-For a shorter walk, choose the beautiful Lighthouse Trail (which actually has nothing to do with lighthouses).
+Rosewall Creek Falls is a more strenuous hike that requires at least a few hours of your time, but it's a spectacular sight.
+For a shorter walk, choose the beautiful Lighthouse Trail (which has nothing to do with lighthouses).

 Deep Bay Marine Field Centre

-Royston Shipwreck
+Royston Shipwrecks

 Royston

-Restaraunt and Spa
+Restaurant and Spa

 Seaside Trail